Our work in the IPA

 Our colleagues are making a difference in the world using their intuition, empathy, experience and understanding of psychoanalytic ideas with communities in need and with organisations that care for vulnerable people.

-We have sent questionnaires to the membership to enquire about their work in the humanitarian field.
-A significant number of individual members and societies have developed interesting programs, within organisations, providing assistance to people in dire need.
+A significant number of individual IPA members and societies have developed interesting programs, within organisations, providing assistance to people in dire need.

 We hope to create a global community that honours those who are doing this important work.
 To this end the IPA established the President’s Prize at the 2019 IPA conference in London for the best IPA applicant working in the community.
 The 2019 winning project of the President’s Prize was “Psicologos Contigo” or “Psychologists with you”, from Peru, a brilliant and inspiring project.